New York Rangers Odds

-The Rangers haven’t had a captain since they traded away Ryan McDonagh in 2018.
+Jacob Trouba is the captain of the Rangers, a position he assumed in August 2022.
+Prior to Trouba, the Rangers hadn’t had a captain since they traded away Ryan McDonagh in 2018.
 McDonagh joins an expansive list of past captains that includes Ryan Callahan, Chris Drury, Jaromir Jagr, Brian Leetch, Mark Messier, and Barry Beck.

 The Rangers have won the Stanley Cup four times in 1928, 1933, 1940, and 1994.

 The following numbers are retired by the Rangers: